aravindbuddha/CAIRS_Framework/README.md

 ## Cookies handling
 <a href="#cairs-framework">page top</a>

-The CAIRS framework provides one object named "cookie" on the top level of the framework.
+The CAIRS framework provides one object named "cookie" on the top level namespace of the framework.
 With this object you can create and get cookies with/from a given value or a key.

+Acessing the cookie object

+	CAIRS.cookie

 # Create cookie with a given value
 <a href="#cairs-framework">page top</a>

+	/**
+	@parameters:

+		1 - cookie name -> string
+		2 - cookie value -> string
+		3 - duration (in days) -> integer or decimal
+	*/
+	var duration = 360; // in days
+	CAIRS.cookie.set( "cookie name", "cookie value", duration );

 # Create cookie with a given key
 <a href="#cairs-framework">page top</a>